Telephone exchange: Electronic switches

 Electronic switching systems gradually evolved in stages from electromechanical hybrids with stored program control to the fully digital systems.
 Early systems used reed relay-switched metallic paths under digital control.
 Equipment testing, phone numbers reassignments, circuit lockouts and similar tasks were accomplished by data entry on a terminal.

 Examples of these systems included the Western Electric 1ESS switch, Northern Telecom SP1, Ericsson AXE, Automatic Electric EAX-1 & EAX-2, Philips PRX/A, ITT Metaconta, British GPO/BT TXE series and several other designs were similar.
 Ericsson also developed a fully computerized version of their ARF crossbar exchange called ARE.
 These used a crossbar switching matrix with a fully computerized control system and provided a wide range of advanced services.
 Local versions were called ARE11 while tandem versions were known as ARE13.
 They were used in Scandinavia, Australia, Ireland and many other countries in the late 1970s and into the 1980s when they were replaced with digital technology.

-These systems could use the old electromechanical signaling methods inherited from crossbar and step-by-step switches.
+These systems could use the old signaling methods inherited from electromechanical crossbar and step-by-step switches.
 They also introduced a new form of data communications: two 1ESS exchanges could communicate with one another using a data link called Common Channel Interoffice Signaling, (CCIS).
 This data link was based on CCITT 6, a predecessor to SS7.

 In European systems R2 signalling was normally used.